Looking for free interoception resources?

 The person might not yet notice and understand internal pee and poop signals.

 So, how can interoception better help with toileting?
 For effective toileting regulation, people need to develop a keen sense of their internal signals.
+One way to help people learn this sense is to read The Interoception Curriculum, which provides a framework for building independent self-regulation.
 This way, they can:

 toileting bullet points